codurance/site/_posts/2018-01-06-living-a-coderetreat-as-a-facilitator.md

 ## The event

+### Plan of sessions

-Each session has a set of constraints to break comfort zones and to make think in a different way.
+Each session has a set of constraints to break comfort zones and make you think in a different way.
 We prepared this plan of sessions:

 1. Learn your domain.
 2. Several constraints to choose: no loops, no conditionals, no naked primitives, ...